fommil/luddcam/README.md

 ./luddcam.sh install
 ```

-which will need network access to install dependencies.
-Then, on the pi, run these commands so that it boots up into the console instead of the default graphical interface.
+which will need network access to install dependencies (but is not needed thereafter).
+Then (again, on the pi) run these commands so that it boots up into the console instead of the default graphical interface.

 ```
 sudo raspi-config